SquareGPS/navixy-api/docs/backend-api/how-to/get-session-hash.md

 ---
-title: Obtain session hash
+title: How to get session hash
-description: About session hash key
+description: Obtaining the session hash key
 ---

 # Obtaining session hash